nirhjah/seng302-project/.gitlab/merge_request_templates/mr_template.md

 ## PLAN:

 - Story:
 - Task:

-- Description:
+- Description / Important details for reviewer:

 -----------------------

 ## Required:
-- [ ] User manual updated?
+- [ ] User manual up to date?
 - [ ] Javadoc written?
 - [ ] No unused imports or unused code
 - [ ] Have you merged with origin/dev?